AustinLowey/ml-survivor-winner-predictor/README.md

 <img src="assets/img/v1-v2-performance-metrics.png" width="400">

 ### ML Model Predictions (Spoiler Alert for Current Season!)
-- Predictions for current/ongoing season (currently S46) applied on a weekly basis based on updated data:
+Predictions for current/ongoing season (currently S46) applied on a weekly basis based on updated data:

   <img src="assets/img/s46-w4-predictions.png" width="350"><br>

-- Manual updating S46 data to start (to get some predictions ASAP); will be switching to an automated approach:
+- Manually updating S46 data to start (to get some predictions ASAP); will be switching to an automated approach:
   - Automated approach will leverage LLM-analysis using OpenAI API, similar to how historical contestant descriptions were processed.
 May use episode transcripts and/or web scraped data from the Survivor subreddit.
 - Once a season concludes, the data will be used for the next training iteration of the ML model, then be applied to the next season week-to-week.